 Others echoed these fears by informing me that I should expect the worst from my classmates, if I had the temerity to wear these shoes to school.
 “People do wear such shoes,” they warned, “when they workout.
 They don’t wear them at work, in school, or on the path to and fro.”

-Those that tried to prepare me for the psychological pummeling that would follow, would have been shocked at how successful my attempt to shock people was.
+Those who tried to prepare me for the psychological pummeling that would follow, would have been shocked at how successful my attempt to shock people was.
 I lost loyal friends over it, as they attempted to distance themselves from me to avoid having shrapnel rain down upon them.
 The experience was such that I thought of a short story called The Boy with the Bright, Baby Blue Shoes.
 I remembered a nature documentary in which a pack of hyenas brought a zebra down bite-by-bite, and my sympathy for that beast churned to empathy after this moment in my life.
-For those that abhor judgments of any kind and seek the karmic effects on those that do judge, this was one of the many for me.
+For those who abhor judgments of any kind and seek the karmic justice for those who do, this was one of the many for me.
 It did not feel good, and the pain I experienced changed me.
-If you’re going to judge others, however, you should prepare for them to judge you.
-I wasn’t then.
-I am now, thanks to memories like this one.
+If you’re going to judge others, you should prepare for them to judge you.

 I did not have the confidence, or temerity necessary to stare these people down back then, and they broke me.
 I did learn that when one dares to be different, there are whole bunch of guidelines and borders, and most of them are superficial.
 I also learned one golden rule of life that I would pursue for much of my life to arrive at a final answer, and that was that most people consider it a worthy goal to dismiss as many people as possible in life.
 A wearer of bright, baby blue shoes becomes a wearer of such shoes, for example, until that person becomes a barometer of agreed upon truths that need to be agreed upon in the most brutal fashion possible.